Supervise when in or around water.

 Always swim with a buddy.
 Select swimming sites that have lifeguards when possible.

 If you or a family member has a seizure disorder, provide one-on-one supervision around water, including swimming pools.
 Consider taking showers rather than using a bath tub for bathing.
 Wear life jackets when boating.

 Learn to swim.

 Formal swimming lessons can protect young children from drowning.
-However, even when children have had formal swimming lessons, constant, careful supervision when children are in the water, and barriers, such as pool fencing to prevent unsupervised access, are still important.
+However, even when children have had formal swimming lessons, constant, careful supervision when children are in the water and barriers like pool fencing to prevent unsupervised access are still important.

 Learn Cardiopulmonary Resuscitation (CPR).

 In the time it takes for paramedics to arrive, your CPR skills could save someone’s life.

 Air-filled or foam toys are not safety devices.